 17 Things To Do In Bogota That You Shouldn’t Miss

 Located in the historic heart of Bogota, Plaza de Bolivar is actually as eclectic as it gets in terms of architectural styles.
 The Capitolio Nacional, where the congress sits, is built in a neoclassical style.
 The Alcaldia (the City Hall) is built in French style and dates back to the early 20th century.

 The Catedral Primada, which is on the eastern side of the square, is Bogota’s largest church and was built in neoclassical style.
 The only example of colonial style architecture in the square is the Capilla del Sagrario, which is right next to the Cathedral.
-Whichever way you look at it, Plaza de Bolivar is an interesting place and visiting is one of the things to do in Buenos Aires.
+Whichever way you look at it, Plaza de Bolivar is an interesting place and visiting is one of the things to do in Bogota.

 Walk around Candelaria

 Visiting La Candelaria is one of the ultimate things to do in Bogota to appreciate the colonial feel of the city.
 It’s a lovely neighborhood of cobbled alleys, museums galore, theaters, cafés and street art.
 The area has some good hostels and other places to stay, and some fairly good restaurants too.
 It’s one of the safest neighborhood in Bogota, so you can safely explore by yourself.
 But if you are curious to learn more about the history of the area and of how it evolved into becoming a place for artists, you may as well join a guided tour.

 These are some of the best tours of Bogota that include La Candelaria:

 - Bogota full day grand city tour

 - La Candelaria, Mount Montserrate and Museo del Oro full day tour